PHILOSOPHERS FASTENED ONTO DEDUCTIVE LOGIC AS THE WAY TO WISDOM

 I am able to grasp that Science is different from Philosophy in that it uses inductive logic to draw provisionally acceptable ‘laws’ from observations and experiments (although I think this understanding of science has been contradicted by Popper, and he has been contradicted by yet others.).

-Perhaps one can say that Philosophy from the beginning was seen as a holy duty to abolish the human and the human-like.
-They started by removing the gods, who behaved like bad humans, from explanations of how physical things worked.
+Perhaps one can say that Philosophy from the beginning was seen as a duty to abolish the human-like from explanations of how things and happenings came about.
+They started by removing the gods, who behaved like humans.
 And, since the 19th century, they’ve been taking the human out of how the human mind works.
 It is an attempt to find natural, material causes rather than supernatural intentional acts.